 Research Problem is the very first step in the Research Process.
 It necessarily will guide you the entire research work.
 The research problem functions as the base of a research study.
 If it is well formulated, you would expect better research study to follow.
 Otherwise, it is not.
 Because if you want to solve a problem, you must know the problem precisely.
-Therefore, formulating a research problem is much more important than we say.
-We will explain clearly the steps in formulating a research problem in this post.
+Therefore, formulating a research problem is much more important.
+We will explain clearly the steps in formulating a research problem here.

 What Does Mean Research Problem?

 Research Problem means questions what researchers want to answer or any assumption or assertion that we want to challenge or to investigate.
 These questions can become a research problem or research topic for your study.

 However, most importantly, keep in mind that not all questions can become a research problem.
 Someone can find some research questions extremely difficult to study.
 Significant research questions might happen frequently to us.
 But, the process of transforming them into a research problem or research topic in an effective way is not easy work at all.